-Budgeted cost: £6,240
+Budgeted cost: £7,855

 Activity Evidence that supports this approach Challenge number(s) addressed In each class the behaviour policy and anti-bullying policy are revisited to ensure our school ethos and good behaviour is embedded across school.
 Both targeted interventions and universal approaches can have positive overall effects: Behaviour interventions EEF (educationendowmentfoundation.org.uk) 4 Exciting trips and visits will be planned to enhance the curriculum including residentials for KS2 children.
 Children who are exposed to these have an enhanced knowledge and understanding of the world.
 When finance is not a factor for families, they usually want their children to experience these.
-3 Additional Peripatetic instrumental lessons - such as Love Music Trust in Year 5.
+3 Additional Peripatetic instrumental lessons - such as Love Music Trust in Year 5 and Rock Steady bands across juniors.
 Children who are able to follow their hobbies and passions without finance being a barrier will be able to foster their love of music raising their self-esteem and competencies.
-3 Access to Forest schools enrichment sessions where all children will have the opportunity to experience a range of activities.
+3 Access to Forest schools' enrichment sessions where all children will have the opportunity to experience a range of activities.
 Children to see and experience learning outside of the classroom to improve self- esteem, confidence and well-being of each child.
-3 and 4 Swimming lesson subsidy for specific children.
+3 and 4 Additional swimming lessons subsidy for specific children.
 Children will learn to swim to be safe regardless of background or circumstance.
-3 To provide extra Bikeability sessions to those who cannot yet ride a bike - safety and life skill.
+3 To provide extra swimming sessions to those who cannot yet swim.
+Developing the life skill of being able to swim- sports grant 3 To provide extra Bikeability sessions to those who cannot yet ride a bike - safety and life skill.
 Children will have the skill of riding a bike for life.
 Bikes will be provided where necessary and sessions monitored and tailored to address individual competencies.
-3 To provide extra swimming sessions to those who cannot yet swim.
-Developing the life skill of being able to swim.
 3

 To provide extra curricula sports/ clubs through after school clubs Children will have the experience of extra sports/ clubs regardless of circumstance.
 3 To provide breakfast each morning and snack at playtime for those who require it.
 Children who are hungry are not in the right place to learn therefore breakfast will be provided to support progress and attainment.
 4 Pastoral support for Pupil Premium children who are in need of additional approaches to support their well-being and resilience.
-We have two ELSA trained members of staff - one who delivers Forest Schools and one who delivers resilience interventions.
+We have two ELSA trained members of staff - one who delivers Forest Schools and both who delivers ELSA and resilience interventions.
 Children who work with ELSA trained staff build resilience, confidence with an increased sense of well-being.
 4 Pastoral support for Pupil Premium children who are in need of additional approaches to support their well-being and resilience and encourage engagement of parents and carers.
-Support with extras to ensure children are well equipped for school - uniform etc. 4 + 6 Preparing most vulnerable children for transition to high school Class teacher and Teaching Assistant to support children who need enhanced transition preparation to high school.
-Class teacher will liaise with high school to ensure all needs are known about.
-Children will be given 1:1 time to discuss any worries or concerns and ensure a smooth transition.
+Support with extras to ensure children are well equipped for school - uniform etc. 4+6 Preparing most vulnerable children for transition to high school Class teacher will liaise with high school to ensure all needs are known about.
+Children will be given 1:1 time to discuss any worries or concerns and ensure a smooth 4 Class teacher and Teaching Assistant to support children who need enhanced transition preparation to high school. transition.
 Help will be given to parents/carers to fill out forms if needed and any particular handover or continuity arrangements.
-4 To encourage engagement of parents at parents' evenings, sacramental programme, SEN reviews, EHA and subject specific workshops.
+To encourage engagement of parents at parents' evenings, sacramental programme, SEN reviews, EHA and subject specific workshops.
 Working in partnership with parents ensures best outcomes for the child.
 6 Contingency fund for acute issues.
 Based on our experiences, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
 1, 2,3,4,5 & 6

-Total budgeted cost: £ 24,240
+Total budgeted cost: £ 27,855